TimurIbrayev/FALcon/README.md

-# FALcon
+# Exploring Foveation and Saccade for Improved Weakly-Supervised Localization
-Active object localization framework incorporating the bio-plausible mechanisms of foveation and saccades for improved and resilient weakly supervised object localization.
+**FALcon** is an active object localization framework incorporating the bio-plausible mechanisms of foveation and saccades for improved and resilient weakly supervised object localization.

-The paper can be found at [this link](https://openreview.net/pdf?id=qUfLsi3Vlm).
+The work was presented at _NeurIPS 2023 Workshop on Gaze Meets ML (GMML)_ and published at _Proceedings of Machine Learning Research (PMLR)_.
+The manuscript can be found at [this link](https://proceedings.mlr.press/v226/ibrayev24a/ibrayev24a.pdf).

-The code and data will be available after NeurIPS2023.
+This is the official repository providing the code, model weights, and data to enable reproducibility of the work.

 # Contact Information